icy/icy_picture_modify/doc/zaml.md

     and you should not use it for any user in your Piwigo system.
   * *Note 2:* User name must not contain a colon (:)

-## Variable assigment
+## Variable assignment

-  A variable assigment has two parts: a variable name and its value.
+  A variable assignment has two parts: a variable name and its value.
   On the line, the variable name must be started by two spaces, followed by a colon (:) and its value.